ghqmeow/ghqmeow.github.io/_posts/VASP lesson-Introduction.md

 ## BOOKs

-<Density Functional Theory: A Practical Introduction> by David S. Sholl (Author), Janice A. Steckel
+<Density Functional Theory:A Practical Introduction>by David S. Sholl (Author), Janice A. Steckel

 Everyone should read this.
 By the book, we can easily understand what DFT is, and how we solve physical or chemistry problems by DFT.